Semi-Dirac and Weyl Fermions in Transition Metal Oxides

 where $|u_{{n}\mathbf{k}} \rangle \!=\! e^{-i\mathbf{k} \cdot \mathbf{r}} | \psi_{n\mathbf{k}} \rangle$ represents the periodic parts of the Block states.
-In Fig.~\ref{fig3}(c) and \ref{fig3}(d), we show the evolution of the Wannier charge centers with the momentum $k_y$ for, respectively, $M\!=\!0$, and $M\!=\!0.2$.
-With $M\!=\!0.2$, the center of the largest gap between the Wannier charge centers (blue line) crosses the Wannier charge centers odd number of times in traversing a path from $k_y\!=\!0$ to $k_y\!=\! \pi/a$, yielding a topological invariant $Z_2\!=\!
+The topological invariant, originally defined in Ref.~\cite{FuKane_PRB2006}, can be computed from the flow of the WCCs and the largest gap between the WCCs~\cite{Soluyanov_PRB2011}.
+In Fig.~\ref{fig3}(c) and \ref{fig3}(d), we show the evolution of the WCCs with the momentum $k_y$ for, respectively, $M\!=\!0$, and $M\!=\!0.2$.
+With $M\!=\!0.2$, the center of the largest gap between the WCCs (blue line) crosses the WCCs odd number of times in traversing a path from $k_y\!=\!0$ to $k_y\!=\! \pi/a$, yielding a topological invariant ${\cal N}\!=\!
 1$.
-A non-zero $Z_2$ index in a Chern insulator with broken TRS usually predicts a quantum anomalous Hall effect.
-We, however, find that the Hall conductivity is not quantized, and the semi-Dirac points in tetragonal SrNbO$_3$ may, therefore, be classified as type I~\cite{Huang_PRB2015}, similar to that proposed in VO$_2$-TiO$_2$ heterostructures~\cite{Banerjee_PRL2009}.
+A non-zero ${\cal N}$ in a Chern insulator with broken TRS usually predicts a quantum anomalous Hall effect.
+We, however, find that the Hall conductivity is not quantized, and the semi-Dirac points can, therefore, be classified as type I~\cite{Huang_PRB2015}, similar to those proposed in VO$_2$-TiO$_2$ heterostructures~\cite{Banerjee_PRL2009}.
 This is also verified by the absence of a band crossing of the surface states~\cite{SM}.
+The absence of topological surface states also indicates the possibility of a fragile topological phase; it, however, requires a careful analysis of appropriate symmetry indicators~\cite{Elcoro_arXiv2020,Weider_arXiv2018}.